Deejpotter/cnc-tools/CodingConventions.md

 - Use @clerk/nextjs for authentication in the frontend (App Router only).
 - Add `middleware.ts` at the project root using `clerkMiddleware()` from `@clerk/nextjs/server`.
 - Wrap your app with `ClerkProvider` in `app/layout.tsx`.
-- Use Clerk's built-in components: SignInButton, SignUpButton, UserButton, SignedIn, SignedOut.
+- Use Clerk's built-in components: SignInButton, SignUpButton, UserButton, SignedIn, SignedOut directly in your navigation or UI.
+Do not use a custom Auth component.
-- Use Clerk's `useAuth()` and `useUser()` hooks for authentication state and user info.
 - All API calls requiring authentication must include the Clerk JWT in the Authorization header (see Clerk docs for how to get the token).
 - Required environment variables: NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY, CLERK_SECRET_KEY.
 - Remove all Auth0/Netlify Identity code and variables.